SCF-HIPPY Program Description:

 - Occasional travel by car, bus, airplane or train may be required as associated with attendance at conferences, meeting and other duties carried out at distant locations in and out of state and in some cases overnight travel may be required.

-- Other duties as assigned by Program Coordinator
+- Other duties as assigned by Program Manager or SCF Administration

 - Education & Experience